ST3 General Surgery / Vascular Surgery Interview Preparation Tips And Application Guidance

 Short Listing

 You will be later required to upload evidences to support your selection to the self-assessment portal.
-Uploaded evidence will be reviewed and scored by an assessor.
+Uploaded evidence will be reviewed and scored by the assessors.
 Scores will be provided to applicants.
 Applicants unhappy with the score given can request a review by another assessor in line with the policy in place.
 No new evidence can be submitted for the review.

 Self – Assessment Scoring: